 Solenoid and Starter Motor: A starter solenoid is an electromagnetic device that serves two purposes.
 It completes the circuit between the battery and the starter motor.
 It also moves the starter's gear into mesh with the engine's ring gear.

-A starter will wear, causing high current draw and parts like the brushes, windings, and bushings must be replaced.
-Use an ammeter to check for high current draw.
+A starter will wear, causing high current draw, and parts like the brushes, windings, and bushings must be replaced.
+Use an ammeter to check the starter's current draw.
 Compare the amperage required to turn the starter against the manufacturer's specifications.